For our latest research on school swimming conducted in 2016, click here.

-Since 2012 the ASA has conducted annual research into the levels of swimming attainment in primary school children and published it in our school swimming Census.
+Since 2012 the we have conducted research into the levels of swimming attainment in primary school children and published it in our school swimming Census.

 This has helped us get an insight into the state of school swimming and allowed us to put programmes in place to try and change the state of school swimming in England.